The Honourable Janice Filmon, C.M., O.M., L.L.D., Lieutenant Governor of Manitoba

 Signy Arnason is the Associate Executive Director of the Canadian Centre for Child Protection.
 She joined the organization in 2001 and played an instrumental role in establishing and then overseeing Cybertip.ca — Canada’s tipline for reporting the online sexual exploitation of children.
 For 15 years, she was the Director of Cybertip.ca and now, as the Associate Executive Director, oversees the day-to-day operations of the Canadian Centre’s frontline services and many programs, including the development and international implementation of Project Arachnid.

-Signy regularly presents to senior law enforcement, industry, and government leadership and interviews with media across the county on issues related to child victimization on the internet.
+Signy regularly presents to senior law enforcement, industry, and government leadership and interviews with media across the country on issues related to child victimization on the internet.

 Noni Classen, Director of Education